pedrominicz/karen/README.md

 ### Overview

-Currently, a simple parser for a subset of Prolog is implemented.
+- [x] Parser for a subset of Prolog is implemented.
+- [x] Unification for simple terms.
+- [ ] Solver.

 ### Useful Resources